Formula to Calculate the Rate of Inflation

 - Later, we divided the difference by the previous year’s consumer price index.

-- Every year, the government issued new notes into the economy.
-With the newly issued notes, the value of the currency decreases.
-As a result, whatever was available in $100 wouldn’t be available at $100 in the next year.
+- Every year, the government issues new notes to the economyEconomyAn economy comprises individuals, commercial entities, and the government involved in the production, distribution, exchange, and consumption of products and services in a society..
+With the newly published notes, the value of the currency decreases.
+As a result, whatever was available at $100 will not be available at $100 in the next year.

 - John went to the market and bought groceries for $200.
-He was happy because, under $200, he got everything.
+He was happy as he got everything under $200.

-- Next year, John has gone to the market again to buy the same groceries in equal amount.
+- Next year, John went to the market again to buy the same groceries equally.
 He took $200 because he knew from his previous experience that they would only cost $200.
-But to his utter surprise, he saw that now he would need to pay $210 for the same amount of groceries.
+But to his utter surprise, he saw that now he would need to pay $210 for the same number of groceries.
 This ($210 – $200) = $10 is the inflation.

-- We can gather the information about the Consumer Price Index (CPI) from the report released by the Bureau of Labor Statistics, USA.
+- We can gather information about the Consumer Price Index (CPI) from the released Bureau of Labor Statistics, USA report.

-- What a customer could buy in the previous year wouldn’t be available in the next year under the same prices.
-The price of the goods or services will increase.
+- What a customer could buy in the previous year may not be available in the next year at the same prices.
+As a result, the cost of goods or services can increase.

-- The rate of inflation is the rate of increase in the prices due to the under-valuation of currency.
-On the other hand, purchasing power is the person’s ability to buy goods and services as per his/her income.
+- It is the rate of increase in the prices due to the under-valuation of currency.
+On the other hand, purchasing power is the person’s ability to buy goods and services as per their income.

 Rate of Inflation Calculator

-You can use the following Rate of Inflation Calculator
+You can use the following rate of the inflation calculator:

 Let us now do the same example above in Excel.

-This is very simple.
-You need to provide the two inputs of previous year’s CPI and current year’s CPI.
+It is very simple.
+You need to provide the previous year’s CPI and the current year’s CPI.

 You can easily calculate the ratio in the template provided.

-This has been a guide to Rate of inflation Formula, practical examples, and rate of inflation calculator along with excel templates.
-You may also have a look at these articles below to learn more about Financial Analysis –
+This article is a guide to the Rate of inflation Formula.
+Here, are some examples with the rate of inflation calculator, formula, template, and uses.
+You may also have a look at these articles below to learn more about financial analysis: –